10 tips for beginner investors

 8. Consider passive or tracker funds

 All trackers charge a management fee, so they are guaranteed to underperform the market they follow.
 But costs are low, as little as 0.15%, so the return you get will pretty closely match the index.
-By comparison, most active funds charge more than 1%.
+By comparison, most active funds 0.75% or more.
 Your returns therefore need to at least equal that if your fund is to stand still.

-9. Buy through a fund supermarket to save money
+9. Buy through a DIY investment platform to save money

 For smaller investors, the cheapest is usually a platform that charges the lowest percentage-based fee.
 If you are investing a hefty sum, you are probably better off with a flat fee.